blthayer/disquip-bot/README.rst

 directions at
 `Install Docker on Windows Pro, Enterprise, or Education`_.

-The easiest way to tell Windows edition, version, and build you're running is to type "About" into the Windows search bar, and open click on the "About your PC" box.
-In the Window that opens, scroll down to "Windows specifications" to get information about your Windows installation.
+The easiest way to tell the Windows edition, version, and build you're running is to type "About" into the Windows search bar, and open click on the "About your PC" box.
+In the window that opens, scroll down to "Windows specifications" to get information about your Windows installation.